Background and activities

 - Reza Mirzaeifard (PhD candidate)

-He has supervised 8 doctoral candidates, and 10 MSc candidates.
+He has supervised 8, and is currently supervising 8 doctoral candidates; and 10 MSc candidates.